Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Discussion

-Another major contribution from the optimisation process for the case of landscape evolution model is the inference of the parameters, such as precipitation values in the Badlands model.
-Through optimisation, we can estimate what precipitation values gave rise to the evolution of landscape which resulted in present day landscape.
-The landscape evolution model hence provides a temporal topography map of the geological history of the region under study, and eventually the planet given data availability which is a major challenge in geoscience.
-These topographical maps, along with the optimised values for geological and climate parameters (such as precipitation and erodibility) can be very useful to geologies and climate scientists who study ancient climates.
+Another major contribution from the optimisation process for the case of the landscape evolution model is the estimation of the parameters, such as precipitation values in the Badlands model.
+We note that MCMC sampling methods provide inference whereas, optimisation methods provide an estimation of parameters.
+The major difference is that we represent the parameters using probability distribution in the case of inference, whereas optimisation methods provide single-point estimates.
+Through optimisation, we can estimate what precipitation values gave rise to the evolution of landscape which resulted in the present-day landscape.
+The landscape evolution model hence provides a temporal topography map of the geological history of the region under study.
+These topographical maps, along with the optimised values for geological and climate parameters (such as precipitation and erodibility) can be very useful to geologists and paleoclimate scientists.

+Although PSO has been selected as the designated evolutionary optimisation algorithm, the framework has the flexibility to enable the implementation of other evolutionary algorithms depending on the application problem.
+A wide range of PSO variants exist in the literature with strengths and limitations \cite{ullmann2017comparison,wang2018particle,bonyadi2017particle}.
+In the case when the application involves combinatorial optimisation or a scheduling problem, then an appropriate evolutionary algorithm would be needed.

+Our experiments considered a simulation where the present-day topography of a selected region was used as the initial topography.
+The Badlands model ran depicting a million years in time, to simulate successive topographies.
+However, in the area of LEMs, the focus is generally to understand the environmental and climate history back in time that led to present-day topography.
+In such cases, we need to estimate the initial topography (eg. a million years back in time), which can be based on present-day topography.
+The estimation of initial topography is an optimisation problem of its own and joint optimisation of parameters such as precipitation can make the process very complex.
+However, this can be addressed in future research.